google/open-location-code/Documentation/Reference/plus.codes_Website_API.md

 The API provides the following functions:

-*  Conversion of a latitude and longitude to a plus code (including the bounding box and the center);
+*  Conversion of a latitude and longitude to a Plus Code (including the bounding box and the center);
-*  Conversion of a plus code to the bounding box and center.
+*  Conversion of a Plus Code to the bounding box and center.

 Additionally, it can use the [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) to:

-*  Include short codes and localities in the returned plus code (such as "WF8Q+WF Praia, Cape Verde" for "796RWF8Q+WF");
+*  Include short codes and localities in the returned Plus Code (such as "WF8Q+WF Praia, Cape Verde" for "796RWF8Q+WF");
-*  Handle converting from a street address or business name to the plus code;
+*  Handle converting from a street address or business name to the Plus Code;
 *  Handle converting a short code and locality to the global code and coordinates.

 The results are provided in JSON format.